jmchuster/template-cljs-rails-api/README.md

 ### Server restarting and reloading

-Once the initial build is cached, the Docker container takes around 5 seconds to rebuild.
+Once cached, the Docker container takes around 5 seconds to rebuild.
+Changes to configuration files on the container, such as the nginx server.conf or to the Dockerfile itself will require a container build.
+Since all the container's contents are destroyed with each build, we utilize many cache folders that are mapped to local volumes, such as `vendor/bundle`, `.boot`, `.m2`, `semantic/dist`, and `target`.

 The rails-api server takes around 5 seconds to start.
 Changes to the `app` folder are synchronously loaded with each request.
 Changes to the application configuration or to dependencies will require a server restart.

-The cljs server takes around 40 seconds to start.
-Changes to the `css`, `src`, and `resources` folders are asynchronously loaded with a file watcher.
-These changes are compiled and pushed up to the browser via websocket, taking roughly 5 seconds in total.
-Changes to the build task or to dependencies will require a server restart.
+The static assets are immediately available upon the container starting, but the hot-reloader takes around 40 seconds to start.
+Once started, changes to the `css`, `src`, and `resources` folders are asynchronously loaded via the file watcher.
+These changes are compiled and pushed to the nginx static folder as well as up to the browser via websocket for hot-reloading, taking roughly 5 seconds in total.
+Changes to the build task or to dependencies will require a hot-reloader restart.